Because no-one remembers a faceless brand.

 The time has come to cease hiring expensive video production teams to follow your happy customers around.
-It’s time to stop sending them boring surveys that barely result in a testimonial.
+It’s time to stop sending them boring surveys that seldom result in a testimonial.
 You need to focus on simplifying the process and getting happy customers in front of the camera.

-As customer-centric business owners, there are some great video testimonial tools available to make our lives easier.
+As customer-centric business owners, there are some great video testimonial tools available to make your lives easier.
 I’ve compiled a list of the best platforms that can help simplify the video production process, save money, and drive sales.